codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-tq1.md

 $ ./your_program.sh
 ```

 It will then create a user using the `ACL SETUSER` command, specifying a password.
-The tester will then send an `ACL SETUSER` command with the `nopass` flag and verify that the user can authenticate without providing a password.
+The tester will then send an `ACL SETUSER` command with the `nopass` flag and verify that the user can authenticate using any password.

 ```bash
 $ redis-cli